GenZmeY/KF2-AntiDDoS/README.md

 ```

 ## Contributing
-It would be great if someone set up and tried it on windows
+It would be great if someone set up, tried it on windows and share their experience